 This electronic book (e-book) by Howard Culbertson is a biography of Rev. Paul McGrady, pastor, evangelist and professor of evangelism.
 These 7 chapters (including the Foreword/Preface) contain the story of his life and one of his sermons.
-Mr. Evangelism was originally published in 1969 by Pedestal Press of Kansas City
+Mr. Evangelism was originally published by Pedestal Press of Kansas City

 The heart of Paul McGrady's evangelistic message and method is contained in the following sermon.
 It's a sermon he gave in hundreds of churches across the United States.
+This is taken from a recording of him preaching the sermon.

 A widely used and very popular word in Christian circles today is evangelism.
 Yet, I'm also aware of the fact that we do not all mean exactly the same thing by the term evangelism.
 I have written out what I consider to be New Testament evangelism; namely, to tell the good news of One who came to earth to die on the Cross for us, who arose again and ever lives to intercede for those who have repented and believe the gospel.
 In other words, evangelism means pointing men to the Saviour.
 We must never mean anything less than this.
 (Actually, evangelism itself is not a New Testament word, but certainly it is a New Testament concept!)